Cornell-Tech-PAML-Course-2024/homework1/README.md

 pip install pandas
 pip install plotly
 pip install itertools
+pip install sklearn-learn
 ```

-* preprocess_data.ipynb: This is the example from the textbook on predicting housing prices.
+* homework1.ipynb: This is the example from the textbook on predicting housing prices.
 We will use this notebook to create an online ML end-to-end pipeline.
 We will focus on data collction and preprocessing steps.
 * preprocess_data.py: HW1 assignment template using streamlit for web application UI and workflow of activties.
 * pages/*.py files: Contains code to explore data, preprocess it and prepare it for ML.
 It includes checkpoints for the homework assignment.
 * datasets: folder that conatins the dataset used for HW1 in 'housing/housing.csv'
 * notebooks: contains example notebooks for HW1
 * test_homework1.py: contains Github autograder functions
-* images/: contains images for readme

 # 1. Build End-to-End ML Pipeline